hashicorp/terraform-provider-tfe/website/docs/r/workspace_run.html.markdown

 * `retry_backoff_min` - (Optional) The minimum time in seconds to backoff before attempting a retry.
 Defaults to `1`.
 * `retry_backoff_max` - (Optional) The maximum time in seconds to backoff before attempting a retry.
 Defaults to `30`.
 * `wait_for_run` - (Optional) Whether or not to wait for a run to reach completion before considering this a success.
 When set to `false`, the provider considers the `tfe_workspace_run` resource to have been created immediately after the run has been queued.
 When set to `true`, the provider waits for a successful apply on the target workspace to have applied successfully (or if it resulted in a no-change plan).
 Defaults to `true`.
+* `message` - (Optional) A custom message to associate with the run.
+If omitted, the default run message is used.
+Defaults to `Triggered by tfe_workspace_run resource via terraform-provider-tfe on <date>`.

 ## Attributes Reference